holgerschurig/holgerschurig.github.io/content/en/zephyr-multi-board.md

   board_native.c)
 ```

--   any sources that must compile for every board is specified like in line
+-   Any sources that must compile for every board are specified like in line <br/>
-    [2](#org-coderef--a1ada1-2).
-Note that the hanging indent is there as a hint that you can
+    [BROKEN LINK: src/main].
+Note that the hanging indent is there as a hint that you can <br/>
-    specify multiple source files in one "`target_source`" declaration.
+    specify multiple source files in one "`target\/source`" declaration. <br/>
--   according to line [4](#org-coderef--a1ada1-4) the file "`board_local.c`" will only be compiled
+-   According to line [BROKEN LINK: src\\/local], the file "`board\/local.c`" will only be <br/>
-    if your current board is the board named "local".
+    compiled if your current board is the board named "local". <br/>
--   and you guessed it, line [7](#org-coderef--a1ada1-7) makes sure that this source file is only
+-   And you guessed it; line [BROKEN LINK: src\\/native] ensures that this source file is only <br/>
-    considered when compiling for the "native_sim" board.
-Here I'd put the
+    considered when compiling for the "native\\/sim" board.
+Here, I'd put the <br/>
-    device-independent unit-tests, for example.
+    device-independent unit tests, for example. <br/>

-You can use the CONFIG\_ ... variables also direcly in the sources:
+You can use the CONFIG\_ ... variables also direcly in your C sources: <br/>

 ```text
 #ifdef CONFIG_BOARD_LOCAL